 Physical therapy is a popular option for the treatment of runner’s knee, focusing on:

 - Strengthening your lower-half and core.

 - Static and dynamic stretching including the use of a foam roller to help your body recover.

 3. Plantar Fasciitis

-Plantar Fasciitis is a common overuse injury for runners, especially those running frequently as part of a training plan.
-Plantar Fasciitis occurs when the tissue on the bottom of the foot tears or inflames due to repetitive stress.
+Plantar fasciitis is a common overuse injury for runners, especially those who are running frequently as part of a training plan.
+Plantar fasciitis occurs when the tissue on the bottom of the foot tears or becomes inflamed due to repetitive stress.

-The first step out of bed in the morning is typically the most painful for those with this ligament injury.
-Other symptoms may include a dull, persistent pain that can progress to a sharp or stabbing sensation, and cause tenderness in the heel.
+The first step out of bed in the morning is typically the most painful for people with this ligament injury.
+Other symptoms may include a dull, persistent pain that can progress to a sharp or stabbing sensation that causes tenderness in the heel.

 Common treatments focus on:

 - Compression of the injury like using ace bandages.